-Depreciation and Amortization
+Depreciation and Amortization (including impairments)

-Depreciation and amortization for the years ended December 31, 2021 and 2020 amounted to \$1,787,152 and \$2,083,365, respectively,
+Depreciation and amortization (including impairments) for the years ended December 31, 2022 and 2021 amounted to \$1,773,673 and \$1,787,152, respectively.

-The decrease in depreciation and amortization of \$296,213 (14%) for the year ended December 31, 2021 as compared to the prior year is due to certain fixed assets and intangible assets becoming fully depreciated or amortized and a decrease in the acceleration of amortization expense related to certain customer relationship intangible assets, partially offset by an increase in depreciation as a result of asset additions.
+The decrease in depreciation and amortization of \$13,479 (1%) for the year ended December 31, 2022 as compared to 2021 was due to lower amortization expense on intangible assets, partially offset by higher depreciation expense resulting from increased asset additions in 2022.